YangCatalog/deployment/README.md

 distributed by third parties, e.g. via DockerHub

 * elasticsearch
-* php-fpm (we derive an image that adds mysqli and ssmtp)
 * rabbitmq
 * mariadb
 * nginx (as the base image of the frontend container, which includes